cactacea/android/docs/MessagesApi.md

 val apiInstance = MessagesApi() val id : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Group identifier.
-val ascending : kotlin.Boolean = true // kotlin.Boolean |
+val ascending : kotlin.Boolean = true // kotlin.Boolean | Order by posted time.
 val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Filters messages which started on since or later.
 val offset : java.math.BigDecimal = 8.14 // java.math.BigDecimal | The offset of messages.
 By default the value is 0.
 val count : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Maximum number of entries returned on one result page.
 By default the value is 20 entries.
 The page size can never be larger than 50.